Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 The following challenges are frequently cited as barriers to inclusion in early childhood programs:

 Head Start is a federal program funded by the HHS Administration for Children and Families for children from 3 to 5 years old and their families.
-Its main goal is to help children from low-income families be prepared for school.
+Head Start programs prepare America’s most vulnerable young children to succeed in school and in life beyond school.

 Head Start can help children with disabilities.
 Federal law says each Head Start program must reserve at least 10% of its enrollment for children with disabilities.
 A child must be eligible based on the Individuals with Disabilities Education Act (IDEA) to get special education services from a Head Start program.

 Some of the services Head Start provides include special education for children with disabilities, plus health, dental, nutrition, and mental health services.
-The Early Childhood Learning and Knowledge Center includes resources on supporting children with disabilities in Head Start programs, including information about the Head Start Program Performance Standard on the eligibility and selection of children with disabilities.
+The Head Start website has resources for supporting children with disabilities and the Head Start Program Performance Standards on the eligibility and selection of children with disabilities.

 The Early Childhood Technical Assistance Center (ECTA), funded by the U.S. Department of Education Office of Special Education and Rehabilitative Services’ Office of Special Education Programs, has several resources, including indicators of high-quality inclusion.